What to do if there is no will

-For those who were married or in a civil partnership when they died, the first person entitled to the estate is their spouse or civil partner, although they will not necessarily inherit all of it.
+If they were married or in a civil partnership when they died, the first person entitled to the estate is their spouse or civil partner.
+The spouse or civil partner will not necessarily inherit all of it.
 The amount they would inherit depends on how much is in the estate, and which blood relatives survive.

-These rules are complex, but information is available from the Probate Service.
+These rules are complex, but information is available from the Justice website.

 If you were partners but weren't married or civil partners

 If you weren't married or registered civil partners, you won't automatically get a share of your partner's estate if they don't make a will.

 If they haven't provided for you in some other way, your only option is to make a claim using certain legislation.
 You can make a claim under the Inheritance (Provision for Family and Dependants) Act 1975.